tud-acs/lab1-ci/README.md

 * Implement matrix multiplication using SIMD instructions (AVX).
 * Implement matrix multiplication on multiple cores using OpenMP.
 * Implement matrix multiplication on a GPU using OpenCL.

+Optimize your above three implementations (with the knowledge you obtained from the course).

 <!-- ## What will the TAs run to test if I've implemented everything correctly?